ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 {: #prereqs}

-Check for User Permissions.
+Check for user permissions.
 Be sure that your user has sufficient permissions to create and manage resources in your VPC.
-For a list of required permissions, see [Granting permissions needed for VPC users](https://console.test.{DomainName}/docs/infrastructure/vpc/vpc-user-permissions.html).
+For a list of required permissions, see [Granting permissions needed for VPC users](https://{DomainName}/docs/infrastructure/vpc/vpc-user-permissions.html).

 ## Create SSH key
 {: #create_ssh_key}